Sohlar/plo_engine/README.md

 ## Customization

-- Adjust hyperparameters in agent.py to optimize AI performance
+- Adjust MCTS parameters in agent2.py (simulation count, tree depth)
-- Modify the network architecture in the DQN class for different model complexities
+- Modify the network architecture in the PLONetwork class
+- Tune the balance between MCTS and direct policy use
-- Add or remove metrics in metrics.py as needed for your monitoring setup
+- Add or remove metrics in metrics.py as needed

 ## Models

 Trained models are saved in the `./models` directory with timestamps.
 When playing against the AI or training against an existing model, you can select from these saved models.

+## Development Status

+1. ✅ Implement new MCTS-NN hybrid architecture
+2. 🔄 Benchmark performance
+3. 🔄 Optimize hyperparameters
+4. 🔄 Scale training